Lecture 18 - Multivariate Community Analysis

 • Use betadisper() to test homogeneity of dispersion

-• If violated, PERMANOVA tests dispersion differences, not location differences
+• If violated, PERMANOVA is testing dispersion differences and not location differences

 Running PERMANOVA